codyzu/webdev-site/m3/index.md

 - `size` - The number of documents in the snapshot.
 - `empty` - True if there are no documents in the snapshot.

 Remember, the `where()` function can use a path to a nested field.
-For example, to the path to the french language would be 'languages.fra'.
+For example, to the path to the french language would be `'languages.fra'`.

 #### Question 2.3: How many countries speak "French"?